xuandai-py/bee/src/main/resources/static/ckeditor/plugins/scayt/README.md

 SCAYT Plugin for CKEditor 4
 =====================

 SpellCheckAsYouType (SCAYT) instantly underlines spelling and grammar errors while users type.
-To correct spelling or grammar error, a user simply needs to right-click the marked word to select from suggested corrections.
+To correct spelling or grammar error, a employee simply needs to right-click the marked word to select from suggested corrections.
 ![SCAYT Plugin for CKEditor 4 View](https://webspellchecker.com/app/images/scayt_plugin_for_ckeditor4.png)

 This plugin brings the multi-language SCAYT functionality into CKEditor 4.
 It is integrated by default starting with [Standard Package of CKEditor 4](https://ckeditor.com/ckeditor-4/download/).
 You can find it on the CKEditor 4 toolbar panel under the ABC button (Enable SCAYT).